-Shiffrin leads WCup giant slalom after Gut-Behrami exits
+Robinson edges Shiffrin to win final World Cup giant slalom

 Krieg said fatigue was “the only reason (for stopping).
 She’s happy about her season, that it is over now and that she is healthy.”

-Gut-Behrami did not stop to speak with media in the finish area, and was due to return to the course for trophy presentations in the afternoon.
+Gut-Behrami did not stop to speak with media in the finish area, and was due to return to the course for trophy presentations.

-Shiffrin was well positioned to seek a 70th career World Cup race win, taking a 0.10-second lead over Marta Bassino and Meta Hrovat.

 More AP skiing: https://apnews.com/hub/skiing and https://twitter.com/AP_Sports